the-events-calendar/the-events-calendar/readme.txt

 * French from Laurent Proulx
 * German from Stefan Dorscht and Oliver Heinrich
 * Greek from Yannis Troullinos
-* Icelandic by Baldvin √ñrn Berndsen
+* Icelandic by Baldvin Örn Berndsen
 * Indonesian by Didik Priyanto
 * Italian from Gabriele Taffi
 * Latvian from Raivis Dejus